Non-Adversarial Imitation Learning Provably Free of Compounding Errors: The Value Flow Mechanism: Conclusion

 \section{Conclusion}

-This paper provides a comprehensive theoretical analysis of Q-based IL, revealing which algorithmic mechanisms are necessary for eliminating compounding errors.
-We prove that IQ-Learn, a representative Q-based method, provably reduces to BC and inherits its compounding error problem.
-To address this fundamental limitation, we propose Dual Q-DM, which incorporates Bellman constraints as the key mechanism for multi-step distribution matching.
+This paper provides a comprehensive theoretical analysis of Q-based IL.
+We prove that IQ-Learn, a representative Q-based method, reduces to BC and inherits its compounding errors.
+To address this fundamental limitation, we propose Dual Q-DM, which introduces Bellman constraints as its core algorithmic design.
 We establish theoretical equivalence between Dual Q-DM and AIL, making it the first non-adversarial IL method provably free from compounding errors.
-Our analysis reveals that Bellman constraints, not merely online interactions, enable generalization beyond demonstrations, providing crucial insights for designing Q-based IL algorithms.
+Crucially, Bellman constraints drive value flow: Q-values propagates from demonstrated to unvisited states through environment dynamics.
+Our analysis reveals it is this value flow, not merely online interactions, that enables generalization beyond demonstrations, offering principled guidance for designing effective Q-based IL algorithms.